bytespeed/CLaaS-Documentation/docs/index.rst

-ByteSpeeds CLaaS Help and Use Documentation
+ByteSpeed's CLaaS Help and Use Documentation
 ===================================

 **ByteSpeed CLaSS** is a desktop lab replacement for schools utilizing AWS AppStream 2.0.

-Check out the left hand side bar for instuctions or use the included search on the top left.
+Check out the left hand side bar for instructions or use the included search on the top left.

 .. note::